JomaMinoza/COVID-Analysis/README.md

 `datafunctions.R` - A file containing functions to be used for data extraction, cleaning, and filtering.

-`descriptive.R` - An R file that contains the codes for displaying the summary of cases and presents descriptive graphs.
+`descriptive.R` - An R script that contains the guide for displaying the summary of cases and presents descriptive graphs.
+Refer to `COVID-19-Descriptive-Analysis.md`

 `plotfunctions.R` - Contains all plot functions used in data analysis.

-`script.R` - An R script that automates the extraction and analysis process.
+`script.R` - An R script that automates the guide for extraction and analysis process.
+Refer to `COVID-19-Descriptive-Analysis.md`

 ---